Let’s not get physical, physical • 1

 • Members > Users.
 Building vibrant, connected communities around shared interests, practices, and products.

 • Circularity > Linearity.
-Adopting circular business models to reduce environmental impact and drive systemic change.
+Adopting circular business models and practices to reduce environmental impact and drive systemic change.

-Note: These strategies are not mutually exclusive or collectively exhaustive (MECE), which is intentional.
+Note: These strategic principles are not mutually exclusive or collectively exhaustive (MECE), which is intentional.
 Think of them as lenses through which to explore opportunities to transform customer offerings and experiences – an approach that proves highly effective in ideation sessions.

 1. Access > Ownership